sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "*You're not Link.*"

 A male voice, spoken from the aether, interrupted your thoughts.
-In those three words you could hear his simultaneous disbelief and surprise. *This isn't the person he expected to rescue him and Medoh.*
+In those three words you could hear his simultaneous disbelief and disappointment. *This isn't the person he expected to rescue him and Medoh.*

 It was of course the voice of Sean Chiplock.
-Or rather...
+Playing the character of Revali, of course.
+But of course not in this universe...
 "Yes and no, Revali.
 It's a long story."
 You turned, toward the entrance that led into the Beast proper.

 "*Much as I appreciate the company, this is far from a safe place for a Hylian.
 Head back to wherever-*"